Grants Management Resources

-NEW: ESSA: Moving Toward a Well-Rounded Title I (2016), written by Leigh Manasevit, Tiffany Winters Kesslar, and Kristen Tosh Cowan, published by LRP Publications
+NEW: Can Title I Pay For This?
+A Guide to Determining Cost (2017), written by Tiffany Winters Kesslar, published by LRP Publications

 As the long-awaited replacement for the much-aligned NCLB, the Every Student Succeeds Act (ESSA) introduces an entirely new set of rules to Title I and federal program administrators.
 Find out everything you need to know to implement these new requirements.
 To order a copy, click here.